7hekaka/newcytosim/doc/main/faq.md

 <summary>
 **Can I re-run the Loughlin et al. simulations of the mitotic spindle?**
 </summary>
 Cytosim has changed completely in 2012, breaking backward compatibility, and if you compare the config files, you will understand the magnitude of the changes... we have not maintained some of the functionalities implemented for this model.
 Hence we cannot run this model in the up-to-date version of cytosim.
 Please ask us for the code used back in 2011, and we will send it.
-It compiled and still workson Mac OSX 10.12.6, in july 2018.
+It compiled and still workson MacOS 10.12.6, in july 2018.
 </details>